 Backpack: Case Logic DLBP-114

 In all honesty, I can’t live with backpacks.
 The fear of having your valuables away from your sight as well as the weight dragging your back backwards whilst relentlessly slamming your butt (short people issues, shut up) is something I wish to avoid.
-But considering that my messenger hasn’t proved beneficial for my tiny shoulders, I’ve been on the hunt and I think that this is probably the best choice despite the weird model number.
+But this one made me think otherwise when I got my hands on it.

 The Case Logic DLBP-114 is nicely organised, with a laptop compartment and designated areas for the little things you don’t want bouncing around (keys, purse, phone etc) and it does a good job.
 You also have a front section for stationary or tech as well as 2 zipper side pockets which are quite weird.
 I mean it’s great for quick access and you could put your travel card in but could you fit a water bottle there too?
 It isn’t much of a deal breaker for me personally.